Mountain bike groupsets: buyer's guide - MBR

 All Shimano groupsets are designated with a well recognized name that remains the same no matter the model year.
 Shimano also include a numerical code to easily identify chronologically different versions.

-For example, the current version of XTR is coded M9000 (The M implies ‘Mountain’) whereas the last version was XTR M985.
-To confuse matters there might be slight variations in this, but the first two digits remain the same!
+For example, one current version of XTR is coded M9000 (The M implies ‘Mountain’) whereas the last version was XTR M985.
+To confuse matters there might be slight variations in this, but the first two digits remain the same.

 Currently Shimano’s top three groupsets all run 11 speed.